 This chapter provides general troubleshooting solutions for the STDX 6000 hardware.
 Unless otherwise noted, only hardware problems and their solutions are listed in this guide.
-If you suspect software problems, consult the troubleshooting information in the Cascade Network Administrator's Guide for CascadeView/DOS or the CascadeView/UX Diagnostics and Troubleshooting Guide (for UNIX).
+If you suspect software problems, consult the troubleshooting information in the NavisCore Diagnostics and Troubleshooting Guide.